alexclymo/fpUpdate/README.md

 - When putting your model into a Matlab function to use `fsolve` is inconvenient.
 - Testing and comparing update methods like damped iteration or Anderson acceleration.

 The code is not particularly sophisticated, but the idea is for it to be very practically useful.
-If you have an updating scheme where you currently update some vector $x$ in a loop with dampening, this can be slow.
+If you have an updating scheme where you currently update some vector `x` in a loop with dampening, this can be slow.
 This function is meant to allow you to replace that dampened update with something more sophisticated with little to no hassle.

 ## 📁 File Descriptions